Our Approach for Generating Open Soil Data

 - The international science community: SoilGrids is currently used by (global) modellers, for instance for modelling earth-atmosphere interactions, climate change, hydrological processes and crop growth.

-- Agricultural research and development organizations, such as FAO, UNEP, UNCCD, CGIAR's, USAID, World Bank and similar, in need of spatial information on soil and land.
+- Agricultural research and development organizations, such as FAO, UNEP, UNCCD, CGIAR's, USAID, World Bank and similar, in need of quality-assessed spatial information on soil and land.

 - Soil survey agencies (or other players) that want to produce a national soil information system.
 In this context SoilGrids can be used to help developing a sampling design for the area of interest.
 Parties that wish to produce their own national or regional scale soil maps can use SoilGrids routines freely and use SoilGrids maps as covariates in the process.